-There will be more rehearsals, more full-scale productions and performance events.
+You will perform in full scale musical productions with professional creative teams from the industry.
 IAB's industry partners and international talent spotters will be on the guest list to watch your work.
 This is graduation year, and you will continue to gather the knowledge and practice the skills you need to successfully manage a career as a performer.

 Individual Singing Technique

 Group Singing Repertoire and Technique

 Dance and Movement for Musical Theatre